Max Müller (Danish army officer): Legacy

-Max Müller is depicted on a painting from Sankelmark by Otto Bache 1887 at the Frederiksborg Museum, reproduced in woodcut by Hans Peter Hansen and by Niels Simonsen in 1864.
+Max Müller is depicted on a painting from Sankelmark by Otto Bache in 1887 at the Frederiksborg Museum, reproduced in woodcut by Hans Peter Hansen and by Niels Simonsen in 1864.
 There was also a lithograph and woodcut in 1868 and 1879 and was portrayed in the stone engraving titled Fædrelandsslykke in 1886.

 In the TV series 1864, Müller is portrayed by Rasmus Bjerg.